Home » Community » Wine and Grape Guide » Marsala

 • Marsala Vergine, “Soleras” stravecchio o Riserva: this is the best and rarest Marsala, and it is aged for 10 years.

-The last classification for Marsala is based on the residual sugars, and divides the wines into dry, semi dry and sweet.
+Lastly Marsala are classified are classified by sweetness based on residual sugar content, and divided into dry, semi dry and sweet.

 If you would like to know more about the Marsala, read about Andrea’s post on his visit to the wonderful city home of the fortified wine.